CDTDigital/cal-notify/README.md

 ## Use at Least Five Modern and Open-source Technologies
 Our solution included the following modern and open-source technologies:

 1. ASP.NET core
 2. Postgres/PostGIS
 3. Swagger
 4. AngularJS
 5. Bootstrap
 6. Jenkins CI
 7. xUnit
+8. LESS

 ## Deploy the prototype on an IaaS or PaaS provider,